Satipo road – Colibri Cloud Forest

 Right now Peru has been locked down to fight the spread of the coronavirus, so it is a good time for us here at Kolibri Expeditions to put our focus on something else than birding tours for a while.

 We want to improve the comfort and the resources at the community lodge of Calabaza-Apalla.

-Our guide Juan Julca will be leading the field work the first months.
-It will also be open for volunteers to help out with the project, once foreigh flights resume to Peru.
+Our guide Juan Julca will be leading the fieldwork in the first months.
+It will also be open for volunteers to help out with the project, once foreign flights resume to Peru.

 Fundraiser – Win-Win!

 We need to raise about US$5000-$7000 to make everything top notch and keep the project running for two months, but a more detailed budget will be established once we have done an inventory.
 Regardless, we shall get started with much less than this as soon as possible.